golemfoundation/octant/client/README.md

 Ensure that the `.env`  file is present.
 See `.env.template`.

 `VITE_NETWORK` sets network used by the application.
-Supported values are 'Goerli', 'Local', 'Mainnet', 'Sepolia'.
+Supported values are 'Local', 'Mainnet', 'Sepolia'.
 Whenever different value is set, app uses 'Sepolia' network config.

 `yanr generate-abi-typings` is used to generate typings for proposals ABIs that we have in codebase.
 In these typings custom adjustments are added, e.g. in some places `string` is wrongly instead of `BigInt`.
 Linter is also disabled there.
 Since ABIs do not change, this command doesn't need to rerun.